 Creamy, buttery, avocados.
-Some call them God’s butter.
+Some call them God's butter.
 Shaped like pears with a dark green, leathery skin, they are also called alligator pears.
 Avocados can fit in the palm of your hand or weigh several pounds each.
 Most of what we have at the market are the Haas variety, but you may find avocados with names like Bacon, Fuerte, Gwen, Bass, Lamb, Pinkerton, Reed, and Zutano.
 Many varieties but one incomparable taste.
+So read on for recipes with avocado.

-20 Ways to Use Avocados
+20 Delicious Ways to Use Avocados

 Nutrient-dense avocados are technically a fruit.
 A true superfood, avocados provide a high level of heart-healthy, monounsaturated fat as well as vitamins C, K, B6, and E, folate, fiber, and magnesium.
 They are anti-inflammatory, containing omega-3 and omega-6 fatty acids, and 18 of the 22 amino acids our bodies require including nine essentials.
 A single avocado has almost twice the potassium of a banana, along with protein (2 grams per half) and dietary fiber.
 And if all of this is not enough to convince you of the power of avocados, they contain an impressive array of special nutrients found in plants that may help prevent disease (phytonutrients).